wjs018/lemmy-anime-wiki/2026/winter.md

 12|[Link](https://ani.social/post/29319348)
 {.dense}

-## Osananajimi to wa Love Comedy ni Naranai • You Can't Be In a Rom-Com with Your Childhood Friends!
+## Osananajimi to wa Love Kome ni Naranai • You Can't Be In a Rom-Com with Your Childhood Friends!

 Episode|Link
 :-:|:-: